In Australia, both parties do not have to agree to a divorce to be granted.

 Attendance at the Hearing

-For a joint application, either party doesn’t need to attend the court hearing unless there are children under 18.
+For a joint application, neither party is required to attend the divorce hearing unless they wish to.
 For a sole application, the applicant must attend the hearing if there are children under 18.

 Response to Divorce